Articulating Learning Goals

 A few examples presenting a range of approaches and level of detail are listed below.
 Click on the discipline to skip to it.

-Confidence in being able to discuss a broad range of environmental challenges faced by
+- Confidence in being able to discuss a broad range of environmental challenges faced by local communities.

 - Summarize research/fact finding